thomasrichardsopenx/slate/source/index.html.md

 oauth_version |	Optional.
 If present, value must be 1.0.
 Service Providers must assume the protocol version to be 1.0 if this parameter is not present.
 Service Providers' response to non-1.0 value is left undefined. |
 oauth_callback | For browser-based authentication, use this parameter to specify to which URL the User will be re-directed.
 For programmatic authentication, use oob (out of band). |

-Sub-step 1.2 Service Provider (OpenX) returns an unauthorized request token.
+Sub-step 1.2 - Service Provider (OpenX) returns an unauthorized request token.
 The result of step one provides your client application (the Consumer) with an unauthorized request token and oauth_token_secret.
 The next step allows your User to authorize the request token.
 To do so, the client application redirects the User to the authorization server (OpenX) login page.

-2. Authorize the User
+Step 2 - Authorize the User
 The User can now authenticate to SSO using the Authorize URL (https://sso.openx.com/login/login), passing in the request token.
 If successful, the SSO server redirects the User to the callbackUrl (with the oauth_token and oauth_verifier query string parameters appended).

-* For browser-based authentication, the client application (Consumer) should redirect the User to a login page using a POST request using the url: https://sso.openx.com/login/login.
+Substep 2.1 - For browser-based authentication, the client application (Consumer) should redirect the User to a login page using a POST request using the url: https://sso.openx.com/login/login.
 The POST request also passes in the unauthorized request token (oauth_token).

-* The User grants access to the client application by entering a valid username and password.
+Substep 2.2 - The User grants access to the client application by entering a valid username and password.
 The OpenX authorization server generates an authorized request token.

-* The Service Provider redirects the User to the URL specified by the callback URL (callbackUrl).
+Substep 2.3 - The Service Provider redirects the User to the URL specified by the callback URL (callbackUrl).
 The response includes both the oath_token and the oath_verifier.

-Each sub-step is explained below.
 Sub-step 2.1 Consumer directs the User to Service Provider (OpenX) The Consumer (your app) redirects the User to the Service Provider by constructing an HTTP GET request to the Service Provider's User Authorization URL with the following parameters: